-The vesicle sSize dDistribution (VSD in Fig. 4) histograms picture are characterized by a well the decrease in percentage of vesicles from the golden to the lava as well as the an increase in coalescence and or expansion signatures in the spiny fragments, marked by the increasing of the large vesicles population (Figs 4c and 4d).
+The vesicle Size Distribution (VSD in Fig. 4) histograms picture well the decrease in percentage of vesicles from the golden to the lava as well as the increase in coalescence and or expansion in the spiny fragments, marked by the increasing of the large vesicles population (Figs 4c and 4d).
 This trend is also marked by the decrease in number of vesicle per unit of volume (Nv, Fig. 4) from the golden to the lava.
-Finally, the trend is also mirrored by the total percentage of crystals (calculated in 3D, Fig. 4 and reported both in 3D and 2D for each sample in Table S3) that increases with the increase of density of the clasts, from a minimum of 8 vol. % in vol. for the golden up to 55 vol. % in vol. for the spiny opaque scoria, and 100 vol. % in vol. for the lava (Fig. 4).
-Mesocrystals, formed mostly by the same proportion of plagioclase and clinopyroxenes, are absent or very scarce in the golden and fluidal fragments, while they reach their maximum values, up 21 vol. % in vol. in the spiny opaque fragment.
-The population of microcrystals is mostly constituted by plagioclases that range from a minimum of 6 vol. % in vol. in the golden, up to 23-25 vol. % in vol. in the spiny fragments and to 64 vol. % in vol. in the lava.
+Finally, the trend is also mirrored by the total percentage of crystals (calculated in 3D, Fig. 4 and reported both in 3D and 2D for each sample in Table S3) that increases with the increase of density of the clasts, from a minimum of 8% in vol. for the golden up to 55 % in vol. for the spiny opaque scoria, and 100 % in vol. for the lava (Fig. 4).
+Mesocrystals, formed mostly by the same proportion of plagioclase and clinopyroxenes are absent or very scarce in the golden and fluidal fragments, while they reach their maximum values, up 21% in vol. in the spiny opaque fragment.
+The population of microcrystals is mostly constituted by plagioclases that range from a minimum of 6 % in vol. in the golden, up to 23-25 % in vol. in the spiny fragments and to 64 % in vol. in the lava.

-The connectivity data (Fig. 6c) also indicate that the fluidal and golden clasts have a larger amount of isolated vesicles (up to 40 vol. % in volume) with respect to the spiny products.
-The fluidal clasts from the WF are the most homogeneous with an average percentage of isolated vesicles around 30 vol. % in volume.
-In contrast, both the pumice and the fluidal fragments from the MV, characterized by higher values of porosity (> 75%), have a wide range in percentage of isolated vesicles (between 20 and a few percentage in volume vol. %).
-The fragments of the bomb collected at the UF are consistent with a vesiculated core characterized by scarce isolated vesicles and the quenched rind that has 30 vol. % of isolated vesicles.
-Finally the spiny fragments have the lowest content of isolated vesicles (0-5 vol. % in volume).
-Despite the presence of these isolated vesicles, all the samples shear high values of permeability, with the Darcian (viscous, $K_1$ ) permeability values ranging from $10^{-11}$ to $10^{-10}$ m (Fig. 6d and Table S3).
-The graph of vesicularity versus K1 shows a slightly increase in permeability with vesicularity, being the golden pumice the most permeable among the samples and the spiny glassy fragment the least permeable.
-The three samples collected from the February 2015 eruption fit this trend.
-However, the densest spiny opaque scoria of the 2014 eruption shares the high permeability value of the golden pumice.
+The connectivity data (Fig. 6c) also indicate that the fluidal and golden clasts have a larger amount of isolated vesicles (up to 40% in volume) with respect to the spiny products.
+The fluidal clasts from the WF are the most homogeneous with an average percentage of isolated vesicles around 30% in volume.
+In contrast, both the pumice and the fluidal fragments from the MV, characterized by higher values of porosity (> 75%), have a wide range in percentage of isolated vesicles (between 20 and a few percentage in volume).
+The fragments of the bomb collected at the UF are consistent with a vesiculated core characterized by scarce isolated vesicles and the quenched rind that has 30 % of isolated vesicles.
+Finally the spiny fragments have the lowest content of isolated vesicles (0-5% in volume).
+Despite the presence of these isolated vesicles, all the samples shear high values of permeability (Fig. 6d).